Mastercard/libpkcs11shim/README.md

  3. execute `./configure`.
 As usual, configure script contains several options that can be useful to better match your environment.
  4. execute `make`
  5. optionally, `make install`.
 The library is named `libpkcs11shim.so` and is deployed by default to `/usr/local/lib`.

+## Building with docker

+It is possible to build the library artifacts using docker. there is a script called `./buildx.sh` that can perform multi-arch builds, for the following platforms:

+ - `oraclelinux:7`, `oraclelinux:8` and `oraclelinux:9` ( RPM and tar.gz )
+ - `amazonlinux:2023` ( RPM and tar.gz )
+ - `debian:12` ("bookworm") ( DEB and tar.gz )
+ - `ubuntu:22.04`,`ubuntu24:04` ( DEB and tar.gz )
+ - `alpinelinux:3.21` ( APK with a dummy signature and tar.gz )

+You need to have a working docker environment.

+ - To build ubuntu:24.04 artifacts for the host architecture, use `./buildx.sh ubuntu2404`
+ - To build ubuntu:24.04 artifacts in verbose mode, use `./buildx.sh -v ubuntu2404`
+ - To build ubuntu:24.04 artifacts in very verbose mode, use `./buildx.sh -v ubuntu2404`
+ - To build ubuntu:24.04 artifacts for amd64, use `./buildx.sh ubuntu2404/amd64` (you must have docker configured properly if this is not your host architecture)
+ - To build ubuntu:24.04 artifacts for arm64, use `./buildx.sh ubuntu2404/arm64` (you must have docker configured properly if this is not your host architecture)
+ - To build ubuntu:24.04 artifacts for arm64 and amd64, use `./buildx.sh ubuntu2404/all` (you must have docker configured properly if this is not your host architecture)
+ - execute the script without arguments for further help.

 ## Output format